Jocelyn Blore

 West Chester University (WCUPA) provides a FEPAC-accredited bachelor of science (BS) program in forensic and toxicological chemistry.
 In addition to advanced instruction in analytical chemistry, forensic chemistry, and genetics, students undertake a one-semester internship in a police lab or another relevant setting.

-The program includes courses such as organic chemistry; microbiology; forensic chemistry; genetics; toxicology; forensic microscopy; molecular genetics; and biochemistry.
+The program includes courses such as organic chemistry; forensic chemistry; genetics; toxicology; forensic microscopy; genetics; biochemistry; and an internship in forensic chemistry.

 Waynesburg University’s bachelor of science in forensic science program is an interdisciplinary study of the applications of chemistry, biology, physics, and law to criminal investigations.
 Combining modern biology and chemistry lectures with laboratory research, the program’s curriculum provides students with an in-depth specialization in chemistry.
 Students will learn forensic science professional practice through hands-on experiences and theoretical study at Waynesburg University’s state-of-the-art lab.